-- (1) Rate classes, types, class, sub-class, intended use, irrigated practice, cropping practice, or organic practices, as applicable; - (2) APH yields; - (3) Appraisals; - (4) Adjustments to appraised mature production (quality adjustment factors); - (5) Stages or intended use(s) of acreage; - (6) Shares (e.g., 50 percent and 75 percent shares on the same unit); or - (7) Appraisals for damage due to hail or fire if Hail and Fire Exclusion is in effect.
+- (1) Rate classes, types, classes, sub-classes, intended uses, irrigated practices, cropping practices, or organic practices, as applicable; - (2) APH yields; - (3) Appraisals; - (4) Adjustments to appraised mature production (quality adjustment factors); - (5) Stages or intended use(s) of acreage; - (6) Shares (e.g., 50 percent and 75 percent shares on the same unit); or - (7) Appraisals for damage due to hail or fire if Hail and Fire Exclusion is in effect.

-16. Field ID: The field identification symbol from a sketch map or an aerial photo.
+Element/Item Number Description 16.
+Field ID: The field identification symbol from a sketch map or an aerial photo.
 Refer to the Narrative.

-Where acreage is PARTLY replanted, omit the field ID symbol for the fields that have not been replanted and that have been consolidated into a single line entry.

-17. Multi-Crop Code:
+When acreage is partly replanted, omit the field ID symbol for the fields that have not been replanted and that have been consolidated into a single line entry.
+17. Multi-Crop Code: Replant: Make no entry.Preliminary and Final: The applicable two-digit code for first crop and second crop.
+Refer to the LAM for instructions regarding entry of first crop and second crop codes.

-REPLANT: MAKE NO ENTRY.

-PRELIMINARY AND FINAL: The applicable two-digit code for first crop and second crop.
-REFER TO THE LAM FOR INSTRUCTIONS REGARDING ENTRY OF FIRST CROP AND SECOND CROP CODES.

-- 18. Reported Acres: In the event of over-reported acres, handle in accordance with the individual AIP's instructions.
-In the event of under-reported acres, enter the reported acres to tenths for the field or sub field.
-If there are no under-reported acres MAKE NO ENTRY. - 19.
-Determined Acres: Refer to the LAM for definition of acceptable determined acres used herein.
-Enter the determined acres to tenths for the field or subfield for which consent is given for other use and/or: - a.
-Put to other use without consent. - b.
-Abandoned. - c.
-Damaged by uninsured causes. - d.
-For which the insured failed to provide acceptable records of production. - e.
-From which production was sold by direct marketing if the insured failed to meet the requirements contained in the crop provisions.
+Eleme nt/Item Number Description eported Acres: In the event of over-reported acres, handle in accordance with the individual AIP instructions.
+In the event of under-reported acres, enter the reported acres to tenths for the field or sub-field.
+If there are no under-reported acres make no entry.
+19. De etermined Acres: Refer to the LAM for definition of acceptable determined acres used herein.
+Enter the determined acres to tenths for the field or subfield for which consent is given for other use and/or: a.
+Put to other use without consent. b.
+Abandoned. c.
+Damage by uninsured causes. d.
+For which the insured failed to provide acceptable records of production. e.
+From which production was sold by direct marketing if the insured failed to meet the requirements contained in the CP.
 Refer to the LAM for procedures regarding when estimated acres are allowed and documentation requirements.

-REPLANT: Determine the total acres, to tenths, of replanted acreage for each field or subfield (DO NOT ESTIMATE).
-Make a separate line entry for any PART of a field or subfield NOT replanted.

-- a.
-Determine the planted acreage of any fields or subfields NOT replanted.
-Consolidate it into a single line entry UNLESS the usual reasons for separate line entries apply.
-Record the field or subfield identities (from a map or aerial photo) in the Narrative. - b.
-ACCOUNT FOR ALL PLANTED ACREAGE IN THE UNIT.

-PRELIMINARY AND FINAL: Determined acres to tenths.

-Acreage breakdowns WITHIN a unit or field may be estimated (refer to the LAM) if a determination is impractical.
+Replant : Determine the total acres, to tenths, of replanted acreage for each field or sub-field (Do not estimate).
+Make a separate line entry for any part of a field or sub-field not replanted. a.
+Determine the planted acreage of any fields or sub-fields not replanted.
+Consolidate it into a single line entry unless the usual reasons for separate line entries apply.
+Record the field or sub-field identities (from a map or aerial photo) in the Narrative. b.
+Account for all planted acreage in the unit.
+Preliminary and Final: Determined acres to tenths.
+Acreage breakdowns within a unit or field may be estimated (refer to the LAM) if a determination is impractical.
+Account for all planted acreage in the unit.
+20. In terest or Share: Insured's interest in the crop to three decimal places as determined at the time of inspection.
+If shares vary on the same unit, use separate line entries.
+21. Ri sk: Three-digit code for the correct "Rate Class" specified on the actuarial documents.

-ACCOUNT FOR ALL PLANTED ACREAGE IN THE UNIT.

-Interest or Share: Insured's interest in the crop to three decimal places as determined at the time of inspection.
-If shares vary on the same UNIT, use separate line entries.

-Risk: Three-digit code for the correct "Rate Class" specified on the actuarial documents.
 If a "Rate Class" or "High Risk Area" is not specified on the actuarial documents, make no entry.
 Verify with the Summary of Coverage and if the Rate Class is found to be incorrect, revise according to the AIP's instructions.
 Refer to the LAM.

-Unrated land is uninsurable without a written agreement.
+Unrated land is uninsurable without a WA.
+Juno 202 12 ECIC 25200